-And you’ll want to pay attention to the drag-and-drop builder for every proposal software you research.
+And you'll want to pay attention to the drag-and-drop interface for every proposal software you research.

 3. Customizable templates

-When you’re trying to make the most out of your working day, it would be quite useful if you could speed up the process of creating proposals.
+When you're trying to make the most out of your working day, it would be quite useful if you could speed up the proposal writing process.
 After all, you want to have as much time available for your billable work.

 For example, if you're an SEO freelancer, it would be great if you simply choose one of the predesigned templates for each of the services you're offering.